Act of 18 June 1965 no. 4

 The Ministry can issue regulations on driving practice and may, subject to conditions, allow driving practice with certain motor vehicles or in certain areas without a teacher or chaperone accompanying the vehicle.

 During driving practice, the teacher or companion is considered the driver of the motor vehicle.
-What is determined in or pursuant to Chapter II and §§ 21, § 22 and § 22 a, nevertheless also applies to the student.
+What is determined in or pursuant to Chapter II and Sections 21, 22 and 22 a, nevertheless also applies to the student.

-Driver's license training for a fee can only be provided by public schools and approved businesses with approved traffic teachers and an approved professional manager.
-Anyone who is to be approved as a traffic teacher must submit an ordinary police certificate showing that the person in question is fit for the task.
+Driver's licence training for a fee can only be provided by public schools and approved businesses with approved traffic teachers and an approved professional manager.
+Anyone who is to be approved as a traffic teacher must submit a certificate of good conduct showing that the person in question is fit for the task.

 The Ministry can by regulation:

-• provide rules on the approval and operation of businesses pursuant to the first paragraph, make exceptions to the requirement for approval pursuant to the first paragraph and provide more detailed rules on the implementation of driver's license training, including setting limitations for the classes and subjects in which training can be provided,
+• provide rules on the approval and operation of businesses pursuant to the first paragraph, make exceptions to the requirement for approval pursuant to the first paragraph and provide more detailed rules on the implementation of driving licence training, including setting limitations for the classes and subjects in which training can be provided,

-• set requirements for the person who is to provide training for a fee and the professional responsible, including conditions for approval, requirements for age, education, driver's license, sobriety and health, additional requirements for teaching in certain classes, subjects or certain tasks, requirements for legal approval and continuing education as well as determine transitional arrangements,
+• set requirements for the person who is to provide training for a fee and the professional responsible, including conditions for approval, requirements for age, education, driving licence, sobriety and health, additional requirements for teaching in certain classes, subjects or certain tasks, requirements for legal approval and continuing education as well as determine transitional arrangements,

 • provide rules on supervision of training subject to approval, including requirements for the supervisory authority and supervisory personnel as well as the supervisory subject's duty to cooperate,